StefanPas/QT-RaspberryPi/README.md

-# QT-RaspberryPi

-QT and Raspberry Pi examples
+Some QT and Raspberry Pi examples.